Project Information : Frequently Asked Questions

 Of course, we’re also very careful to make Pinky Show materials that can function like a useful tool, a learning tool for anyone willing to work through very fundamental and difficult questions of injustice and violence.
 We often focus on marginalized histories and perspectives because it’s a very powerful way for people to challenge themselves to consider realities that lie beyond their own lived experiences and interests.
-We believe that positive social change becomes real when human beings learn how to critically engage each other with openness, honesty, and compassion.
+We believe that positive change becomes real when human beings learn how to critically engage each other with openness, honesty, and compassion.

 Q: What kind of things are discussed on The Pinky Show?

 A: Cats are curious about a wide range of subjects - little-known historical facts, social and political commentary, questions of fairness or injustice, critical analyses and interpretations of cultural texts, or basically anything that people don't usually spend much time thinking about.
 The motivation for doing our work is simple, like Pinky says: "All I want is to be able to understand things."